 B2B website strategy for growing your email list

 Not all B2B businesses have a main goal of getting clients through their websites.
-Many B2B entrepreneurs are focused on growing their email list because their main offers are courses or digital products.
+Many B2B entrepreneurs are focused on growing their email list or running ads because their main offers are courses or digital products.
 Creating a website strategy for growing your email list is quite easy: create content to drive traffic, have an amazing opt-in (or more than one), and a great email funnel.
 (This strategy goal is the only time I recommend people use an email pop-up on their website!)

 E-commerce website strategy